AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/taskdurtn/task-duration-and-duration-type.md

 ## The Duration&nbsp;Type of new tasks

 The Duration Type of a new task matches the Duration Type set up in your system.
 The default Duration Type is Calculated Assignment.
-Your Workfront administrator ```or a group administrator``` can update the default Duration Type for your system ```or for the group associated with the project```.&nbsp;For information, see [Configure system-wide task and issue preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md).
+Your Workfront administrator or a group administrator can update the default Duration Type for your system or for the group associated with the project.
+For information, see [Configure system-wide task and issue preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md).

 ## Change the Duration Type of a task